 Felix Ulrich-Oltean

-Working on translating Constraint Satisfaction Problems into Boolean SAT formulae with the help of machine learning to choose the best encoding.
+Working on solving Constraint Satisfaction Problems with the help of Machine Learning techniques.

 Get in touch